Greece Moments Greece Moments

 Astypalea Karte Sehenswuerdigkeiten Straende Restaurants

-🗺️ Astypalea Map: This card includes all Astypalea Highlights, 48 Places to Visit & Insider Tips, 13 Beaches & Bays, as well as personal recommendations for 25 restaurants & cafes.
-Ideal for holiday planning and local navigation.
-Can be used for smartphone, tablet and PC/Mac.
-Click here and start using it right away: To the Astypalea map
+🗺️ Astypalea Map: This map includes all Astypalea Highlights, 48 Places to Visit & Insider Tips, 13 Beaches & Bays, as well as personal recommendations for 25 restaurants & cafes.
+Ideal for holiday planning and getting around on the island.
+Compatible with smartphones, tablets and PC/Mac.
+Click here to get started right away: To the Astypalea map

 When you see the main town of Astypalea for the first time, your heart will be warmed, because Chora is one of the most beautiful villages in Greece.
-Like something out of a picture book, the white cube houses are lined up a steep hill.
-At the top, a medieval castle crowns the scenery, from whose partly dilapidated walls a blue and white church protrudes.
+Like something out of a picture book, the white cube houses are lined up along a steep hill.
+At the top, a medieval castle crowns the scenery, its partly dilapidated walls framing a blue and white church.

 Chora Astypalea Urlaub Tipps Sehenswürdigkeiten